sammancoaching/website/_kata_descriptions/shopping_basket.md

 - If total value > $200, apply a 10% discount

 ### Acknowledgements
-I got this kata from Jason Gorman but I have changed it slightly
+I got this kata from Jason Gorman but I have changed it slightly.